Paper size: C series

 The C series is defined in ISO 269, which was withdrawn in 2009 without a replacement, but is still specified in several national standards.
 It is primarily used for envelopes.
 The area of C series sheets is the geometric mean of the areas of the A and B series sheets of the same number; for instance, the area of a C4 sheet is the geometric mean of the areas of an A4 sheet and a B4 sheet.
 This means that C4 is slightly larger than A4, and slightly smaller than B4.
-The practical usage of this is that a letter written on A4 paper fits inside a C4 envelope, and both A4 paper and C4 envelope fits inside a B4 envelope.
+The practical usage of this is that a letter written on A4 paper fits inside a C4 envelope, and both A4 paper and C4 envelopes fit inside a B4 envelope.

 Some envelope formats with mixed sides from adjacent sizes (and thus an approximate aspect ratio of 2:1) are also defined in national adaptations of the ISO standard, e.g. DIN C6/C5 (also known as C65) is 114 mm × 229 mm where the common side to C5 and C6 is 162 mm.
 This format allows an envelope holding an A-sized paper folded in three, e.g. for the C65, an A4.

 Overview of ISO paper sizes

-The $\alpha$ variables are the distinct first terms in the three geometric progressions of the same common-ratio equal to the square root of two.
-Each of the three geometric progressions (corresponding to the three series A, B, C) is formed by all possible paper dimensions (length and width) of the series arranged in decreasing order.
-This interesting arrangement of dimensions is also very useful—not only it forms a geometric progression with easy to remember formulae, it also has that each consecutive pair of values (like a sliding window of size 2) will automatically correspond to the dimensions of a standard paper format in the series.
+The $\alpha$ variables are the distinct first terms in the three geometric progressions of the same common ratio equal to the square root of two.
+Each of the three geometric progressions (corresponding to the three series A, B, and C) is formed by all possible paper dimensions (length and width) of the series arranged in decreasing order.
+This interesting arrangement of dimensions is also very useful—not only does it form a geometric progression with easy-to-remember formulae, but also each consecutive pair of values (like a sliding window of size 2) will automatically correspond to the dimensions of a standard paper format in the series.